hyperjump-io/json-schema/README.md

         needed for compiling sub-schemas.
 The `parentSchema` parameter is primarily useful for looking up the value of an adjacent keyword that might effect this one.
-    * interpret: (compiledKeywordValue: A, instance: JsonDocument, ast: AST, dynamicAnchors: Anchors) => boolean
+    * interpret: (compiledKeywordValue: A, instance: JsonDocument, ast: AST, dynamicAnchors: Anchors, quiet: boolean) => boolean

         This function takes the value returned by the `compile` function and the instance value that is being validated and returns whether the value is